nash403/graphicon/README.md

 > A Vue.js plugin/component to help you manage your icons seamlessly

+:warning: BREAKING CHANGE as for 1.1.0+: default width & height for the svg element is 1em instead of 24.

 ## Installation

 `npm install v-gicon` or `yarn add v-gicon`